contactevin2u/orderops-fullstack/backend/README.md

 `ADMIN` account when there are no users.
 Disable or guard this endpoint in production.

+## Invoice Template

+Invoices are rendered using the [Sparksuite Simple HTML Invoice Template](https://github.com/sparksuite/simple-html-invoice-template) via WeasyPrint.
+The template and stylesheet live in `backend/templates/invoice/` and `backend/static/invoice/`.

+Set `USE_HTML_TEMPLATE_INVOICE=1` to enable this HTML-based renderer.
+If the environment variable is unset or WeasyPrint is unavailable, the system falls back to the legacy ReportLab implementation.
+Customize the layout by editing the vendored template files.

 ## Environment variables

 - `FIREBASE_SERVICE_ACCOUNT_JSON`: JSON string for Firebase service account used to verify driver ID tokens.